|Visited in 1986, 1990, 2002,

 many tourists.
 The surface area of Amorgós is 121 km2 and it is inhabited by approximately 1600 people.

 An important boat line connects the Pireus with Amorgós, via Páros and Náxos.
-Once in a while this boat makes a detour via the little Cycladic islands of Donoússa, Schinoússa, Irakliá and Koufonísi.
+This boat makes a detour via the little Cycladic islands of Donoússa, Schinoússa, Irakliá and Koufonísi.
 Sometimes the boat continues to Astipálea, and in this way a connection is established with the Dodekánissos - amongst others with Kálimnos, Kós and Rhódos.
 Leaving from Amorgós’ main port Katápola, the small Express Skopelítis establishes a link with Náxos, the little Cycladic isles and the northern port of Egiálli, and this almost daily.
-It takes about 8 - 10 hours to reach Amorgós from the Pireus; therefore it is very attractive to take the evening boat and to sleep on the boat.
+It takes about 8 - 9 hours to reach Amorgós from the Pireus.

 visiting the island was, for many tourists, limited to the area